-Students may also submit an additional writing assignment (instructions provided in a separate link on the Course Content page) for a possible 10 extra credit points.
-The extra credit assignment will be due by Friday, June 30, at 11:59 p.m.
+Students may also submit an additional writing assignment (instructions provided in separate link on the Course Content page) for a possible 10 extra credit points.
+The extra credit assignment will be due by Friday, November 30, at 11:59 p.m.
+If you plagiarize an assignment, you will lose the extra credit opportunity.